akshatja1n/cse15l-lab-reports/lab-report-1-week-2.md

 Now, in this terminal session, you can log into the server simply by typing `login15l` and hitting enter!

+>Using this command, I was able to copy the file over to the remote server and compile/run it in 8 keystrokes!

 That's it for this tutorial!
 Feel free to let me know of any errors that need to be corrected.